Skip to main content

 https://www.ohio.edu/policy/01-001.html

-(a) The executive staff policy committee shall be responsible for the review of new or amended policies and for recommending policies for approval by the president.
-The members of the executive staff policy committee shall be the vice president for finance and administration, the executive vice president and provost, the vice president for student affairs, and the general counsel.
+(a) The executive staff policy committee shall be responsible for the review of new, amended, or rescinded policies containing external compliance and/or legal requirements, and for recommending policies for approval by the president.
+The members of the executive staff policy committee shall be the vice president for finance and administration, the executive vice president and provost, the vice president for student affairs, the vice president for human resources, and the general counsel.
 The executive vice president and provost shall serve as chair of the committee.
-In the event of their temporary unavailability, members may be represented by designees.
+In the event of their temporary unavailability, members may be represented by their designees.

-(b) Under the direction of the executive staff policy committee, the office of legal affairs will provide legal and administrative oversight for the policy-development process.
+(c) Under the direction of the executive staff policy committee, the office of legal affairs will provide legal and administrative oversight for the policy review process.

 (2) Policy drafting guidelines